mmu-webdesign/mmu-webdesign.github.io/_posts/2018-09-13-required-practices.md

                 <code>&lt;br /&gt;</code>.</li>

 </ul>
-<p>Use our <a href="html-template.html">HTML template</a> as a starting point for your documents.
+<p>Use our <a href="https://github.com/mmu-webdesign/l4-rwd-template/blob/master/portfolio/index.html">HTML template</a> as a starting point for your documents.
 The language
-            is set <code>&lt;html lang="en-gb"&gt;</code>.
-Adjust to match the main language of your site if different to British English.
+            is set to <code>&lt;html lang="en-gb"&gt;</code>.
+Adjust to match the main language of your site if it is not written in British English (<a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang">more information about the language attribute, and where to find a list of all possible languages</a>).

 </p>